ancat/notes/unix/final.md

 `int pselect(int nfds, fd_set *readfds, fd_set *writefds,  fd_set *exceptfds, const struct timespec *timeout, const sigset_t *sigmask);`

 Same thing as above, except timeout is a `timespec` which takes seconds and *nanoseconds*.
 It also takes a sigmask, which specifies the signals that should be blocked for the duration of the pselect call. **This avoids the race condition that would be present by using sigprocmask and then select() right away**

+Any of the pointers may be NULL.
+However, if both `readfds` and `writefds` are NULL, `select` blocks forever.

 `select` modifies the fd_sets passed in.
 Ensure that they are re-initialized before the next call.